 Scorpions contain a hyaline layer in their exoskeleton that reflects certain wavelengths of the ultraviolet (UV) light spectrum.
 Though not completely understood why, it’s believed this allows the scorpions to either “see” their surroundings or perhaps attract their insect prey.
 Even fossils of ancient scorpions are still fluorescent under UV lights.
 Pretty cool!

-FACT #3: Severe bark scorpions can be treated with antivenom.
+FACT #3: Severe bark scorpion stings can be treated with antivenom.

 There is an approved antivenom for severe bark scorpion-related symptoms, although most adults who seek treatment don’t meet the indication threshold.
 Most adults can be treated with strong pain relievers and sedatives to help tolerate symptoms when they’re at their most intense—roughly the first six hours.